aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 If you only installed the core of Clinica, this pipeline needs the installation of **Matlab** and **FreeSurfer 6.0** on your computer.
 You can find how to install these software packages on the [third-party](../../Third-party) page.
 Note that the Matlab `Statistics and Machine Learning Toolbox` is required.

+!!! bug "Compatibility issue with Matlab R2019 / R2020"
+    It has been reported that newer versions of Matlab (see details on [GitHub](https://github.com/aramis-lab/clinica/issues/90)) were not compatible with this pipeline.
+For the moment, we advise you to use at best R2018b version.
+Matlab versions between 2015 and 2018 are known to work.

 ## Running the pipeline

 The pipeline can be run with the following command line: